nextflow-io/nextflow/docs/config.rst

 workDir             Defines the path where the workflow temporary data is stored.
 This must be a path in a shared K8s persistent volume (default:``<user-dir>/work``). projectDir          Defines the path where Nextflow projects are downloaded.
-This must be a path in a shared K8s persistent volume (default: ``<volume-claim-mount-path>/projects``). podOptions          Defines one or more pod configuration options such as environment variables, config maps, secrets, etc. It allows the same options as the :ref:`process-podOptions` process directive. pullPolicy          Defines the strategy to be used to pull the container image e.g. ``pullPolicy: 'Always'``. securityContext     Defines the `security context <https://kubernetes.io/docs/tasks/configure-pod-container/security-context/>`_ for all pods. storageClaimName    The name of the persistent volume claim where store workflow result data. storageMountPath    The path location used to mount the persistent volume claim (default: ``/workspace``).
+This must be a path in a shared K8s persistent volume (default: ``<volume-claim-mount-path>/projects``). podOptions          Defines one or more pod configuration options such as environment variables, config maps, secrets, etc. It allows the same options as the :ref:`process-podOptions` process directive. imagePullPolicy     Defines the strategy to be used to pull the container image e.g. ``imagePullPolicy: 'Always'``. securityContext     Defines the `security context <https://kubernetes.io/docs/tasks/configure-pod-container/security-context/>`_ for all pods. storageClaimName    The name of the persistent volume claim where store workflow result data. storageMountPath    The path location used to mount the persistent volume claim (default: ``/workspace``).